tinyengine1/tinyengine1/README.md

-### 👋 Hi, I’m zawadzki
+### 👋 Hi, I’m Zawadzki
-- 👀 I’m interested in software and hardware
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning C# and Python
+- 🌱 I’m currently learning C++, C# and Python
 - 💞️ I’m looking to collaborate on Cool and interesting projects
 - 📫 How to reach me:

   Discord: zawadzki
   Email: y9bompb3@duck.com

 <!---